QingyaoAi/CS4960-6550/index.md

 * __5%__ of your grade will be determined by Lab 2.
 *	__10%__ of your grade will be determined by Assignment 3.
 *	__5%__ of your grade will be determined by Lab 3.
 *	__5%__ of your grade will be determined by your participation.
-Students who finish the class project, the paper presentation, and all assignments will receive the full credits of participation.
+Students who finish the class project peer reviews, the paper presentation, and all assignments/labs will receive the full credits of participation.

 ## Tentative Class Schedule